shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

 * create multi-master group, add both master servers to replica

-* switch app from old master to new master
+* switch the app from old master to new master

 Let’s go!